zzamboni/zzamboni.org/content/post/just-enough-lua-to-be-productive-in-hammerspoon-part2.md

 }
 ```

-The `pairs()` function, on the other hand, will iterate through all the elements in the table (both numeric and string indices), but does not guarantee their order.
-Both numeric and string indices can be mixed in a single table (although this gets confusing quickly).
+The {{< luafun pairs >}} function, on the other hand, will iterate through all
+the elements in the table (both numeric and string indices), but does
+not guarantee their order.
+Both numeric and string indices can be
+mixed in a single table (although this gets confusing quickly unless
+you access everything using {{< luafun pairs >}}).

 ``` lua
 > for i,v in pairs(people) do print(i,v) end